 THE ROENTGEN AWARD.
-This is an annual award to a graduating medical student who has made important contributions in one of the radiological sciences during four years at Vanderbilt University Medical School.
-Named for Wilhelm Conrad Roentgen (1845-1923), a pioneer in diagnostic radiology, the award recognizes discoveries in either clinical or research areas.
+This award is given to a graduating medical student who has made important contributions in one of the radiological sciences during four years of study.
+Named for Wilhelm Conrad Roentgen, a pioneer in diagnostic radiology, the award recognizes discoveries in either clinical or research areas.